-- 62. With respect to Recommendation 30, Sint Maarten has taken the following actions to address its deficiencies: - a.
+- 59. With respect to the subject matter of the Recommendation 30, in addition to the actions reported for the last follow-up report, Sint Maarten has taken the following actions to address its deficiencies: - a.
 The Director of the MOT has described the full time equivalent of the MOT functions.
 This established the staff complement of the MOT.
-The recruitment of a strategic analyst is underway. - b.
-The ML/TF training of MOT personnel started in January 2014. - c.
-The connections for offsite electronic data backup are expected to be completed in the second half of 2014. - d.
-The MOT has developed the ML/TF training program for all stakeholders (MOT, Police, Customs, PPO, Landsrecherche, Tax Office and National Security Agency) which was approved and financed by the Minister of Justice. - e.
-The Courts of Justice are using the extra facilities provided. - 63.
-In this Recommendation the only element pending is to finalize the recruitment of the staff and acquiring tools to analyse UTRs. - 64.
-Recommendation 31 remains in the same status as the previous follow-up report. - 65.
-With regard to Recommendation 32, Authorities indicated that statistics on requests made to and from overseas FIUs are available.
-During 2014, three (3) requests for information were received from other units and four (4) requests were made to other units.
-There have been 2 cases involving requests to other units resulting in investigations also. - 66.
-With regard to Recommendations 37 and 39, as indicated in the previous report, the only deficiency identified has to do with assistance being provided by Sint Maarten, regardless of dual criminality, being unclear, as well as the ability to provide mutual legal assistance and assistance through extradition.
-The pending actions related to Special Recommendation II, affect Recommendation 39 as well.
-For both Recommendations, the authorities indicated that this will be dealt by the new CPC and CC.
+The recruitment of a strategic analyst is underway.
+The strategic analyst/co-ordinator of the analyst department has started working at the MOT on July 1st, 2014 - b.
+The ML/TF training of MOT personnel started in January 2014 and ends in November 2014.
+The second part of the training starts in December 2014 for six (6) months. - c.
+The connections for offsite electronic data backup are expected to be completed during the first half of 2015. - d.
+The MOT has developed the ML/TF training program for all stakeholders (MOT, Police, Customs, PPO, Landsrecherche, Tax Office and National Security Agency) which was approved and financed by the Minister of Justice (Crime Fund), the training will start in January 2015. - e.
+The Courts of Justice are using the extra facilities provided. - 60.
+The full compliance of this Recommendation requires to employ robust recruiting programmes to fill the vacancies in the law enforcement agencies, to finalize the training program for all stakeholders and acquiring tools to analyse UTRs. - 61.
+Regarding Recommendation 31, the Authorities provided the National Ordinance of 23 July 2014 amending the National Ordinance on the reporting of unusual transactions in connection with the intended joining of the Egmont Group which sets out the activities and duties of The Reporting Center.
+The Reporting Center is in charge of performing the national coordination of the activities within the context of the implementation of the recommendations of the Caribbean Financial Action Task Force, as well as independently maintaining contact with the Egmont Group within the context of compliance with the recommendations made by these organizations.
+The Authorities also indicated that the Anti-Money Laundering and Terrorism Financing Committee was replaced by a National